 Influencers and bloggers jump on the hashtag bandwagon;

 Customers and followers start to engage directly with the brand – starting conversations around the #seesummerbetter hashtag theme;

 And customers even start generating priceless content to share the Warby Parker love with their followers;

 Seasonal campaigns are working for Warby Parker – and their marketing team is on point – they’re making no mistakes.

-WP makes the social media best dressed list.
-And on this list they shall stay.
+WP makes the social media best-dressed list.
+And on this list, they shall stay.

 Having a Twitter account is a serious investment.
-Your customers will treat it like a service desk, whether you want them to or not.
-And like any customer information centre - it needs to be constantly manned to avoid disaster.
+Your customers will treat it as a service desk, whether you want them to or not.
+And like any customer information centre – it needs to be constantly manned to avoid disaster.